kara-abdelaziz/Megatron-Chisel/README.md

 ### 3. Installing VS Code

 [VS Code](https://code.visualstudio.com/) was the IDE used to develop Megatron-Chisel in Chisel.
-Two additional extensions to VS cOde were installed, **Chisel syntax** and **WSL**.
+Two additional extensions to VS Code were installed, **Chisel syntax** and **WSL**.
-The first one implied to the syntax highlight, and the second to integrate the installed WSL command-line within VS Code.
-The sceen shot below gives an overview of the IDE configuration.
+The first one used for the syntax highlighting, and the second to integrate the installed WSL command-line within VS Code.
+The sceenshot below gives an overview of the IDE configuration.

 ![vscode screenshot](screen-shot.jpg)

+A third popular extension called **Metal** exist, used the most often with Scala.
+But, concidring my personal experience, it is not fully compatible with Chisel.
+I prefer waiting for its future updates.

+## Project file structure

+Scala programs have a partucular file/directory structure.